USCIS Response to COVID-19

 Deadlines for Certain Requests, Notices, and Appeals

-USCIS will consider a response received within 60 calendar days after the response due date set forth in the following requests or notices before taking any action if such request or notice was issued by USCIS between March 1 and July 1, 2020, inclusive:
+USCIS will consider a response received within 60 calendar days after the due date set forth in the following requests or notices before taking any action, if the request or notice was issued by USCIS between March 1 and Sept.
+11, 2020:

 - Request for Evidence;

 - Notice of Intent to Revoke;